-WP is your opportunity to prepare for life after university.
-This course is meant to provide you with the understanding of how a western/international organisation operates and to improve your skills and competencies while gaining work experience.
-You will put your academic knowledge into practice.
+However, Work placement (WP) is an optional learning opportunity for you as students to prepare for life after university.
+This is meant to provide a student with the knowledge and understanding of how a western organization operates and to improve their skills and competencies while gaining work experience.
+Students bring along their academic knowledge into practice.
+Work Placement is not mandatory for Master (MBA/MSc) students.
+It is not part of the study curriculum; thus no European Credits (ECs) are allocated for it.